-European utilities Moreover. experience restructuring in the landscape of electricity generation, transmission and distribution.
+Moreover, European utilities experience today restructuring in the landscape of electricity generation, transmission and distribution.
 The evolution towards deregulation is supported by appropriate legislative and financial frameworks that permit to new actors to enter the electricity market.
 However, for the case of wind energy, the intermittence of the resource limits the competitive advantage of wind production compared to dispatchable conventional electricity.
 The availability of accurate predictions of wind production for the next hours permits to reduce penalties in a spot market coming from over- or underestimation of the production.
-As a consequence, the economic attractiveness and acceptability of wind power is increased.
+As a the economic attractiveness consequence and acceptability of wind power is increased.
 Higher financial and operational benefits enable further investments on wind power installations.

-Under this general context, the ANEMOS project was launched by pioneer research institutes in the area and endusers, in order to develop wide research and advanced solutions for onshore and offshore short-term wind power forecasting.
+Under this general context, the 4-years project ANEMOS was launched in October 2002 by pioneer research institutes in the area and end-users, in order to develop wide research and advanced solutions for onshore and offshore short-term wind power forecasting.

 The prediction tools developed within ANEMOS are expected to contribute to an optimal, from the technical and economic point of view, integration of wind power in European interconnected and islands systems.
-The assessment of wind predictability in the project permits to further define appropriate storage systems to operate in parallel to wind farms, or appropriate management strategies, to balance the intermittence of wind resource.
+The assessment of wind predictability and uncertainty in this project permits to further define appropriate storage systems or reserve requirements to operate in parallel to wind farms, or appropriate management strategies, to balance the intermittence of wind resource.

-Nowadays, several tools [1] have been developed for wind power forecasting (i.e. Zephyr, Predictor, Previento, WPPT, More-Care, Sipreolico and others), some of which by the partners of this project.
+Nowadays, several tools [1] have been developed for wind power forecasting (i.e. Zephyr, Predictor, Previento, WPPT, More-Care, Sipreolico, AWPPS and others), some of which by the partners of this project.
 They focus on onshore applications and are based either on physical (detailed terrain representation, roughness etc) or statistical modeling (i.e. black-box models based only on data).
 Physical modeling benefits from advances in the area of wind resource assessment.
 The project gives the possibility to advance towards both statistic and physical modeling, but also to examine in detail combination of the two approaches, which is expected to outperform each single one in several cases.